John Conduitt

 John Conduitt (/ˈkɒnd(j)uɪt/; c.
 8 March 1688 – 23 May 1737), of Cranbury Park, Hampshire, was a British landowner and Whig politician.
 He sat in the House of Commons from 1721 to 1737.
-He was married to the half-niece of Sir Isaac Newton, whom Conduitt succeeded as Master of the Mint.
+He was married to granddaughter of Hannah Ayscough and half-niece of Sir Isaac Newton, whom Conduitt succeeded as Master of the Mint.

 Early life

 The son of Leonard and Sarah Conduitt, John was baptised at St Paul's, Covent Garden, London, on 8 March 1688.
 In June 1701 he was admitted to St Peter's College, Westminster School, as a King's scholar.
 In 1705, while at Westminster, he was elected a Queen's scholar to Trinity College, Cambridge, with three others.
 He was admitted there in June of that year and matriculated to the University, but did not graduate, staying only two years.

 Career

 By 1707, based on his own account, he was "travelling" in Holland and Germany.
 In September 1710, he became judge advocate with the British forces in Portugal.
 He was a "very pretty gentleman" according to James Brydges.
 From October 1710, he acted as the Earl of Portmore's secretary when the latter arrived in Portugal (N&Q).
 During this time, he kept the Earl of Dartmouth informed about the Portuguese court.
 He returned to London by October 1711 with Lord Portmore.
 During the following year, he was made a captain in a regiment of the dragoons serving in Portugal, but by September 1713 he had been appointed Deputy Paymaster General to the British forces in Gibraltar.
 Those posts appear to have been remunerative, and in May 1717 he returned home to England a rich man.
 In 1720, Conduitt acquired the estate and house at Cranbury Park, near Winchester.